HobbyBoard

 hobbyboard init

-• Idempotency: Safe to run multiple times; it will not overwrite existing data unless the database file is manually removed.
+• Idempotent: Safe to run multiple times; won't overwrite existing data.

 Terminal

-• --refresh: Wipes all AI-generated metadata (descriptions, tags, embeddings) but preserves user data (manual tags, boards, notes).
-Useful when changing the AI system prompt or provider.
+• --refresh: Wipes AI-generated metadata (descriptions, tags, embeddings) but preserves user data (manual tags, boards, notes).
+Use when changing AI provider or prompt.

-• --deep: Forces a full SHA-256 re-hash of every file in the raw_images directory to detect bit-rot or content changes that haven't triggered a filesystem timestamp update.
+• --deep: Full SHA-256 re-hash of every file to detect content changes that didn't update filesystem timestamps.

 Terminal

-• Routes: Serves the Vanilla JS frontend from the binary (via rust-embed) or a local directory if ui_path is set.
+• Frontend: Served from the embedded binary (via rust-embed), or from a local directory if --ui-path is set (useful for UI development).

-• Search: Handles hybrid queries (Semantic + FTS5) with configurable weights.
+• Search: Hybrid vector + FTS5 queries with configurable weights.

 Logs